fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 # Shoutouts

 > `optional` You can shoutout products you use.
 Your launch will be listed on the Product Pages of companies you shout out.
-Also, launches with shoutouts are more likely to be featured on the homepage.
+Also, launches with shoutouts are more likely to be featured on the homepage and in the newsletter.
+Launches typically add 3 shoutouts.

 ```
 How do you use the product?
 Why do you believe it's fantastic?